Kyle Farmer Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The lefty's last time out came on Saturday against the Kansas City Royals, when he tossed five innings, surrendering six earned runs while giving up six hits.
+- His most recent time out came on Sunday against the Kansas City Royals, when the righty went seven innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.